nharada1/lanyon/_posts/2016-1-13-ben-marlin-lecture.md

     [Slide: segmentations overlaid on raw data, segments are heterogeneous]

 Next is labeling these segments.
-This is basically state of the art, especially making \textbf{independent predictions} for each segmented datum.
+This is basically state of the art, especially making **independent predictions** for each segmented datum.

     [Slide: each segment has a color corresponding to a class]

-From these segments we want to be able to come up with \textit{activity segments} where a segment represents one action like eating a sandwich or smoking a cigarette.
+From these segments we want to be able to come up with *activity segments* where a segment represents one action like eating a sandwich or smoking a cigarette.

     [Slide: higher level colored segments, bigger than the individual segments]